Skip to main content

 • MSS attestation is provided.

-• The ISO cannot complete the MSS review of an IT system.
+• The ISO cannot complete the MSS Review of an IT system.
 This is the responsibility of the individual who initiates the SPA.
 We are happy to assist and answer questions.

 • The ISO performs the following roles in the process: